A Los Angeles constructive evictions attorney can explain what constitutes an illegal eviction in detail.

 In those situations, you can declare a constructive eviction, move out, and sue your landlord for your harm and losses.
 Constructive eviction damages can include any personal injuries you suffered because of your landlord’s negligence, your moving expenses, and, depending on the circumstances, any additional rent you may have to pay for a comparable apartment or rental home.

-Do I Need an Illegal and Constructive Evictions Lawyer?
+Do I Need an Illegal and Constructive Evictions Attorney?

 Is your landlord abusing you?
 Is your landlord taking steps to evict you for an improper purpose?
 Is your landlord failing to repair or eradicate cockroaches, bed bugs, or other vermin at your apartment or rental home?

-If so, call us.
+If so, contact us today.
 We do not tolerate uncaring and abusive landlords and will always fight for you, your family, and your children.

 Case Results